-We recognise that employees are our most important asset and that on occasion we may need to redeploy them.
+We recognise that employees are our most important asset and that on occasion redeployment may be considered as an option to help support a particular situation.
 This is a positive measure to enable us to retain skills, experience and knowledge within the workforce.

 Redeployment does not guarantee alternative employment.
-It provides a support mechanism for employees within the redeployment pool to have the opportunity to be considered for other suitable posts within the Council.
+It provides a mechanism for employees who have been registered for redeployment to have the opportunity to be considered for other suitable posts within the Council.

 Identifying the need for redeployment

-Redeployment can happen for a number of reasons, including:
+Redeployment can be considered for a number of reasons, including:

 Health related capability

 Where a recommendation from Occupational Health (OH) advises that redeployment should be considered on health grounds.
-This covers both long and short term absences and may also relate to situations where OH recommend that an employee be temporarily redeployed to help them return to work.
-In situations such as this, the Manager should determine if this can be accommodated by alternative duties or reasonable adjustment within the workplace or whether formal redeployment is more suitable.
+This covers both long and short term absences.
+It may also relate to situations where OH recommend that an employee be temporarily redeployed to help them return to work.
+In these situations the Manager should determine if this can be accommodated by alternative duties or reasonable adjustment within the workplace or whether formal redeployment is more suitable.

 Performance related capability

-Where an employee has been unable to achieve the required standards, in line with the formal stages of the Capability Policy
+Where an employee has been unable to achieve the required standards or qualifications necessary for their post, redeployment can be considered as part of the formal stages of the Capability Policy.

 The changing needs of the Council may affect staffing requirements and where appropriate, redeployment should be considered.